MarvellousAgboola/todo-list/README.md

 # todo-list
-A todo list application for keeping your self on track for the day, weeks and months ahead taks to perform.
+A todo list application for keeping your self on track for the day, weeks and months ahead tasks to perform.